Mayfield's 3-run homer off Maeda leads Angels past Twins 3-2 - WHIZ News

 NO-TANI

 Ohtani went 0 for 4 with three strikeouts.
-He won’t be on the mound in Minnesota in this series, manager Joe Maddon said.
-The Angels want to give Ohtani an extra day of rest, so his next start will come on Monday.
+He won’t be on the mound in this series because the Angels want to give him an extra day of rest.
+His next start will come on Monday, at home against Colorado.

+After swinging hard in the Home Run Derby last week, Ohtani is 4 for 24 with one homer and 14 strikeouts out of the All-Star break, but Maddon said he sees no reason to worry about the major league home run leader.

+“He feels good.
+He’s upbeat.
+He’s constantly conversing with everybody.
+He’ll come out of this thing.
+He’s not going to be perfect all year,” Maddon said.

 HE’S OUT

 Larnach was reminded by plate umpire Phil Cuzzi and teammate Andrelton Simmons that he never touched home, but his last-ditch lunge at scoring was denied with a tag by Stassi.
-Simmons actually tried to pick up Larnach off the dirt and pull him toward the plate.
+Simmons actually tried to pick up Larnach off the dirt by the back of his jersey and pull him toward the plate.

 TRAINER’S ROOM

-Angels: LF Justin Upton (lower back strain) was reinstated from the injured list, and OF Taylor Ward was optioned to Triple-A Salt Lake. … CF Mike Trout (right calf strain) ran the bases before the game and took part in some outfield drills, but he has not yet been scheduled for a rehab assignment.
+Angels: LF Justin Upton (right lower back strain) was reinstated from the injured list after being sidelined for almost a month. … CF Mike Trout (right calf strain) worked out on the field before the game, but he has not yet been scheduled for a rehab assignment.

 UP NEXT